Guichounours/WCS_DATA_MISSION/README.md

 Interactive dashboard for observing trends and recurring user profiles Profile category creation to identify the most popular profile types A presentation stand to showcase our work

+# OUR APPROACH

+- EDA with Python : observe dataset, clean and, above all, reorganize columns
+- Identify the most relevant information and digitize it for clustering (create the required profile categories)
+- Design dashboard in Power BI
+- Organize a presentation and write an oral speech

+# WHAT WE COULD HAVE DONE WITH MORE TIME

+- Better analyze the clusters created with k-means and see how we can improve them by using more relevant information, etc.
+- Perform NLP with the columns containing the presentation texts or other texts that users enter on their profiles.
+With this, we could have better observed the trend of their searches or even the trend of their profile descriptions.